pazz/alot/docs/source/crypto/index.rst

 ************

 At the moment alot only supports signing of outgoing mails via PGP/MIME (:rfc:`3156`).
+Encryption via PGP/MIME (:rfc:`3156`) is in an experimental stadium.

 .. note:: To use GPG with alot, you need to have `gpg-agent` running.